 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

 I’ve got a cute little set of fraction cards for you today.
 Here are some ideas for their use:

-- Equivalent Fraction Memory–Pull out 6 pair of equivalent fractions (12 cards total).
+- EQUIVALENT FRACTIONS MEMORY Pull out 6 pair of equivalent fractions (12 cards total).
 Players arrange the cards in a 3 x 4 array.
 On a turn, a player turns over two cards.
 If the fractions are equivalent, the player keeps the cards.
 If they are not equivalent, the player turns them back face down.
 The player with the most pairs at the end of the game wins.
 Use the fraction strips chart or manipulatives for support.

-- 0, 1/2, 1 Sort–Having benchmarks of 0, 1/2, and 1 is an important understanding for fractions.
+- 0, 1/2, 1 SORT Having benchmarks of 0, 1/2, and 1 is an important understanding for fractions.
 For example, is 4/5 closer to 0, 1/2, or 1?
-For this activity, students will choose a card and use manipulatives or the fraction strip chart to determine if the fraction is closer to 0, 1/2, or 1.
+For this activity, students will choose a card and use manipulatives, number lines, or the fraction strip chart to determine if the fraction is closer to 0, 1/2, or 1.

-- Simplest Form–Students choose a card and reduce the fraction to simplest form.
+- SIMPLIFY IT Students choose a card and reduce the fraction to simplest form.
 This can be done pictorially using the fraction strips chart.

-Click here to grab your freebie!
+Click here to grab your FREE cards and fraction strip chart!
 After you download it, be sure to leave a comment about how you’ll use this in your classroom. 🙂

-If you’re looking for workstation activities for teaching fractions, be sure to take a peek at my fraction products.
+If you’re looking for workstation activities for teaching fractions, be sure to take a peek at my fraction resources.